James Metzger: Half Hollow Hills High School

+Metzger was recruited to play college football by Syracuse University, Cornell University and Colgate University.
+He was recruited to play lacrosse by University of Virginia, Army, Navy, Cornell University (Cornell Big Red men's lacrosse), Penn State, Towson University, NC State and Hofstra University.

-For 1977, Metzger was the only high school athlete to be selected and participate in both the Suffolk County North – South All-Star Football Game and the North – South All-Star Lacrosse Game.
-He started at running back on the North Football Team and started at attack for the North Lacrosse Team.
-Metzger also played basketball for the 1974-1975 school varsity basketball team in the Suffolk County Playoffs.
+For 1977, Metzger was the only secondary school student athlete to be selected and participate in both the Police Athletic League (PAL) Suffolk County North – South All-Star Football Game and the Section 11 NYSPHSAA North – South All-Star Lacrosse Game.
+He started at wing back on the North Football Team and started at attack for the North Lacrosse Team.
+Metzger, in his sophomore year, also played point guard for his high school basketball 1974-1975 varsity team in the Suffolk County Playoffs.

 During the 2021 season, Metzger's football jersey (#21) was retired by the school.
 His touchdown record was broken during the same season by senior Dakim Griffin.
 For the season and playoffs, Griffin scored 35 touchdowns and helped lead the team to the Division II Championship game.

-Metzger was recruited to play football by Syracuse, Cornell and Colgate.
-He was recruited to play lacrosse by Virginia, Army, Navy, Cornell, Penn State, Towson, North Carolina State and Hofstra University.
+Scholastic Statistics – Lacrosse

 Naval Academy Preparatory School

-Following high school, Metzger attended the Naval Academy Preparatory School.
-A starter at running back on the football team, He sustained a severe shoulder injury that ended his football career.
-However, he led the lacrosse team in goals, assists and points, and he received the team's Most Valuable Player Award.
+Following high school, Metzger attended the Naval Academy Preparatory School in Newport, Rhode Island.
+A starter at halfback on the football team, he sustained a severe shoulder injury that ended his football career.
+However, he led the lacrosse team in goals, assists, points and points per game as an attackman.
+Metzger declined an appointment to the United States Naval Academy to accept an athletic scholarship from Hofstra University.